keptn/keptn/usecases/performance-as-a-service/README.md

 # Performance as a Service

-This use case aims on moving from manual sporadic execution and analysis of performance tests to a fully automated on-demand self-service model for developers.
-This provides early performance feedback and results in better performing software that gets deployed into production.
+This use case shows you how to setup a fully automated on-demand self-service model for performance testing.

 ## About this use case

+The keptn Sockshop sample consists of eight microservices that are under development.
+The initial goal of this use case is to provide an automated performance testing model for developers to run a performance test on demand.
+This supports the implementation of advanced DevOps approaches due to early performance feedback regarding a service in a dev environment and before it gets deployed into a production environment.
+All in all, this helps to move from manual sporadic execution and analysis of performance tests to a fully automated on-demand self-service model for developers.

+To illustrate the scenario this use case addresses, you will change one service of Sockshop that gets deployed to the dev environment.
+Eager to understand the performance characteristics of this new deployment, you trigger a performance test.
+However, this performance test fails due to a quality gate in place.
+To investigate the issues resulting in this failed performance test, you will use a monitoring solution that allows a comparison of test load.

 ##### Table of Contents
  * [Step 1: Define request attributes in Dynatrace](#step-one)